bnthor/crommunity/README.md

 ### Translating with the right tools

 Editing `.po` files in a regular editor can be a pain, take a look at [poEdit](https://poedit.net).

+## Customization

+First, you need to edit `./config.py`, here you can set your default language (for now, English and French are supported), and the administrator's credentials.

+Crommunity ships with default "privacy-policy" and "about-us" pages which should be enough for most projects.
+These pages are in english by default and it's **entirely up to you** to make these compliant to GDPR and area specific legislation.

+### Theming

+Templates are found in `./crommunity/templates`, using the Jinja engine.

+Styles are found in `./crommunity/static/scss`, the basic theme is as minimal as possile and should be easy to extend.

+Javascript files are in `./crommunity/static/js`, there is as few scripts and dependencies as possible.
+The only lib there is _highlight.js_ that handles syntax highlighting in markdown posts.

+## Tracking and cookie policy

+By default, crommunity only uses two cookies: the privacy consent cookie, and the session cookie. **No third party cookie**!
+One can share posts on social platforms but with plain html links, no GAFA lib is included.

+There's no tracking either, of course, it's entirely up to you to extend crommunity with ads and analytics...
+But I wouldn't!